lammps/lammps/doc/src/if.rst

 .. note::

    If the Boolean expression is a single numeric value with no Boolean operators, it will be FALSE if the value = 0.0, otherwise TRUE.
-If the Boolean expression is a single string, it will always be FALSE.
+If the Boolean expression is a single string, an error message will be issued.

 ----------